yuyasat/poject/README.md

 * About frontend
   - `cd frontend`
   - `yarn install`
-  - Use command `yarn run watch` when developing.
+  - Use command `yarn watch` when developing.

+* Development tips
+  - Use command `bundle exec foreman start -p 3000` to start `rails server` and `yarn watch` at the same time.

 * Deployment instructions
+  - `git push heroku master`

 * TODO
   - Delete Poject.js because this is created automatically.